Gold miners insist they won't splurge despite price surge

 Miners are opting to give more cash back to shareholders rather than plotting takeovers which the market may disapprove of with the COVID-19 pandemic far from over.

-Newcrest Mining NCM.AX targets a dividend payout of at least 10% to 30% of free cash flow.
+Newcrest Mining targets a dividend payout of at least 10% to 30% of free cash flow.

 “Having a lot of gold won’t create value unless you can achieve strong margins from its extraction,” said Newcrest CEO Sandeep Biswas.